 People call me LITTLE THUNDER.
 That nickname makes me sound like a burp or a fart. (pp. 6-8)

 When an author of some repute suddenly (well, suddenly to the reader) comes out with a children’s picture book, I count myself among the skeptics.
-But I trundled myself down to the Powell’s branch last May to buy a brand new, full price picture book last May when Sherman Alexie was making an author appearance.
+But I trundled myself down to a Powell’s branch store to buy a brand new, full price picture book last May when Sherman Alexie was making an author appearance.
 Continue reading

 The Dog Who Was There is the story of a dog and his experiences of first century Judea and as a witness to the final days of Jesus.
 After finishing this book earlier this week, I posted a review and then quickly took it back down.
 The review focused on the book’s shortcomings, and as soon as it was posted it occurred to me that I hadn’t addressed the primary issue – my approach to the book.